Starfish-develop/Starfish/README.md

 Run Masked order 23
 Run order 23 with regions, and plot their locations

+I think I am coming to the conclusion that the former, larger error result might have been just because the chain was not burned in.
+Also, that this current, new chain with the rotating sampler is not burned in either.

 order 24 is just ridiculous.
 When you mask these regions you get a very low answer (Z ~ 0.93) and logg ~ 2.7 and temp ~ 5800.